 Lest we gloss over the historical context, Paul wrote these words from a Roman prison cell.
 He wrote them not knowing that he would never live free again.
 He would remain a prisoner until his public execution at the hand of those same Roman authorities established by God.

 Not that Paul would have said anything different if he had known his fate.
-I don’t believe knowledge of his future would have influenced him to say anything different.
+I don’t believe knowledge of his future would have changed anything he said.
 In the same letter to the Romans, Paul said, “If we live, we live for the Lord; and if we die, we die for the Lord.
 So, whether we live or die, we belong to the Lord.”
 (Romans 14:8)

 I have been skeptical of that claim.
 Not that it couldn’t be true.
-It’s that I don’t see the fruit.
+It’s that I don’t see the fruit of it.

 I admit that I had to be cautious in my skepticism as I read the story of a fireman, Mark Taylor, who prophesied that Trump would be President dating back to 2011.
 This was an entire term before Trump became president.
-Those prophetic words echoed in the back of my mind as the election results slowly revealed a Trump victory in 2016 to the shock and chagrin of the nation’s newscasters on live television.
+Those prophetic words echoed in the back of my mind as the election results slowly revealed a Trump victory in 2016 to a nation of shocked newscasters and political pundits on live television.

 (I note that the same man who claimed God told him Trump would be president, claimed he would defeat Obama in 2012.
 He was wrong about the timing.
 He has also claimed a number of things that have not occurred.
 “Taylor’s other prophecies have proven to be less than accurate.
 The Guardian reported that he said a ‘red tsunami’ would solidify Republicans’ hold on Congress, and that he predicted former President Barack Obama would be arrested for treason.
 Taylor also says Trump will release evidence of cures for cancer and Alzheimer’s disease.”)